mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/storage.md

 #### Databases

-Array that contains the queryable databases and collections for this data lake.
+Array that contains the queryable databases and collections for this Atlas Data Federation.

 _Required_: No